 To share data with courts and tribunals

 The Company can use Personal Data for this purpose because it is in the Company’s legitimate interest to enforce and defend its legal rights.

-The Company can use Personal Data for this purpose because it is in the Company’s legitimate interest to train its workforce to offer the best possible service.
+The Company can use Personal Data for this purpose because it is in the Company’s legitimate interest to train and supervise its workforce to offer the best possible service.

 To engage with service providers and vendors

 This includes making payments and contacting business contacts at service providers and vendors using their business contact information.